vst121/tickdone-react/README.md

 # TickDone Web

 A modern, responsive Todo web application built with React, TypeScript, and Vite.
-Manage your tasks efficiently with deadlines, status tracking, and filtering capabilities.
+Manage your todos efficiently with deadlines, status tracking, and filtering capabilities.

 ## Features

-- ✅ **Add Todos**: Create new tasks with optional deadlines
+- ✅ **Add Todos**: Create new todos with optional deadlines
-- 📅 **Deadline Management**: Set and track due dates for your tasks
+- 📅 **Deadline Management**: Set and track due dates for your todos
-- 🔄 **Status Toggle**: Mark tasks as complete or incomplete
+- 🔄 **Status Toggle**: Mark todos as complete or incomplete
-- 🗑️ **Delete with Confirmation**: Safely remove tasks with a confirmation dialog
+- 🗑️ **Delete with Confirmation**: Safely remove todos with a confirmation dialog
-- 🔍 **Filtering**: View all, active, or completed tasks
+- 🔍 **Filtering**: View all, active, or completed todos
-- ⚠️ **Overdue Detection**: Automatically highlight overdue tasks
+- ⚠️ **Overdue Detection**: Automatically highlight overdue todos
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
 - ⚡ **Fast Performance**: Built with Vite for lightning-fast development and builds